 I like his new haircut; it looks good on him.
 It’s shaved close to the head now.
 And I wonder if he did it himself or if he went to a barber.
 He’s soaked.
 Wet black shorts, wet black sneakers and a wet black t-shirt draped over his shoulders.
 And as I extend my hand with two cigarettes, we begin what is our customary conversation: he speaks to me in Spanish and I speak to him in English.
 Thankfully, he knows both languages.
 I know that I am muy bien and that’s about it.
 Unless you count what little I learned from Speedy Gonzales.

 It’s sad, really.
 Up through third grade, I studied Arabic.
 In junior high (or what is now called middle school) and throughout high school, I studied French.
 In college, I studied German.
 And when I was first married and suffocating in a small southern town with my ex-wife and ALL of her extended family, I remember finding Russian language instruction tapes in the country library.
-Anything at all to distract me from that hell.
+Anything at all to get me out of the house.
 But in all my years, I never studied Spanish.
 At all.
 And today, I cannot read, write, or speak in any language with any level of comprehension beyond a toddler.

 Water drips from his face.
 He is smiling as always.